desilvai/code42-JavaHW/README.md

 the program distribution and should see the same results.
 Note that this was tested on Ubuntu 14.04 LTS from bash.

 The test resources are located in `src/test/resources/scanning`.
+The directory is laid out as follows dirA/
+    dir1/
+      emptyFile.txt -- a 0B file
+      lorem2055 -- a 2055B text file with ipsum lorem
+    dir2/
+      lorem71919 -- a 71919B text file with ipsum lorem
+  dirB/
+    LICENSE -- a 313B file containing the image license info Minneapolis-20060311.jpg -- a 9245B file containing an image of Minneapolis dirC/ -- only created for Test 6 dirD/ -- an empty directory

 #### Test 1: Invalid File
 This checks that an exception is thrown if we attempt to scan a